chingc/docs-nix/README.md

 If you make changes to `flake.nix` just `exit` or `Ctrl-D` to exit the environment and restart it with `nix develop`.

-Nixpkgs is pinned to a specific commit for reproducibility.
-A list of releases can be found at [status.nixos.org](https://status.nixos.org).

 ## More on Versioning

-Without pinning or locking your tools and dependencies to specific versions you will eventually hit the point of development where a bug is affecting others but somehow it "works on my machine".
+Without pinning or locking your tools and dependencies to specific versions you'll eventually hit the point of development where a bug is affecting others but somehow it "works on my machine".
 It's often very unpleasant and very difficult to debug.

 We've already seen a few examples of version pinning by using the git commit hash of the Nixpkgs repository.
-Let's recap.
+These hashes can be found at [status.nixos.org](https://status.nixos.org).

+Let's recap the different ways to version pin.

 ## Search for Packages